hardyoyo/RodmanPottingerCookbook/recipes/SteamedOrBoiledPotatoes.md

 ---

+DO NOT TRY TO USE THIS RECIPE WITH THE RICE COOKER.
+POTATOES ARE TOO BIG AND DENSE TO STEAM EFFECTIVELY IN A RICE COOKER.
+YOU NEED A PRESSURE COOKER LIKE THE INSTANT POT FOR THIS RECIPE.

 Scrub/wash potatoes well, stab them a bit with a fork (you're making vent holes).
 Add water to cooker, put potatoes in a steamer basket.
 Cook on steam setting for 10 minutes.
 Natural release.
 Check tenderness with a fork, if